 Easy and instant access to all patient data has long been an option, yet the COVID-19 pandemic made this a must-have for any clinics looking to provide better services for their patients.
 In fact, the demand for systems like EHR, more IoT devices, the development of blockchain-based healthcare marketplaces, and the rise in the popularity of telemedicine devices made it possible for clinics to gain more data than ever before.

 Although data integration can bring a huge change into the entire healthcare ecosystem, it only drives improvements when properly implemented.
 Your clinics may already have access to data, yet you don’t aggregate it from all available sources.
-Let’s dive into the process of healthcare data integration in 2023, where we share best practices and tips to know.
+Let’s dive into the process of data integration in healthcare in 2023, where we share best practices and tips to know.

-Healthcare IT integration and interoperability allows:
+Medical data integration and interoperability allows:

 - A complete overview of patient data extracted from disparate sources;